How Many Ounces Are in 60 Milliliters? A practical guide

 Q: Is there a significant difference between using the approximate conversion factor and the more precise one?

 - A: For everyday purposes, the difference is negligible.
 The approximate conversion factor provides sufficient accuracy for most applications, including cooking, baking, and general measurement.
-However, for very precise scientific or engineering calculations, a more accurate conversion factor should be used.
+Even so, for very precise scientific or engineering calculations, a more accurate conversion factor should be used.

 -